gaps-closure/emu/design-notes.md

     * Include install script (e.g., deb package)
     * Include systemd scripts that will start application on boot and respawn on failure
     * Include a toy library for cross-domain messaging (should work on serial with framing TBD as well as Ethernet+IP)
-8. Create a hihg level configuration file containing:
+8. Create a high level configuration file containing:
     * Hardware topology for all enclaves and cross-domain devices; must specify number of cores, architecture etc. for the hosts
     * TA1 device capabilities and type, e.g.,
     * ID (pass-through)